Troubleshooting Encoder RPM Calculation using Oscilloscope

 April 24, 2016

-I received this e-mail from a potential customer who is trying to determine why his Encoder waveform doesn’t look right.
+I received this e-mail from a potential customer who is trying to determine why he had a skewed encoder waveform.
 His name has been changed to protect his identity.

 Really enjoyed reading your articles.
 Look forward to hearing back from you soon.

 I would love to say the problem is that you aren’t using a Quantum Devices encoder product….